capensis/canopsis/community/go-engines-community/cmd/canopsis-reconfigure/README.md

 ## Migrations

 Migrations are used for versioning database schema.
 Migrations provide easy and safe way to deploy database schema changes.
-Migration scripts contain Javascript code which is implemented in Mongo console.
+Migration scripts contain Javascript code which is executed in Mongo console.

 Cmd *canopsis-reconfigure* automatically migrates new migrations from [database/migrations](../../database/migrations) directory.